tailwindadmin/admin/README.md

 Super simple admin panel using [Tailwind CSS](https://tailwindcss.com).

-To get started, clone the project and install the dependencies:
+To get started, clone or download the project, rest is self explanatory.

+To develop or contribute in this project.

 ```
 # Using npm